 Gently remove the dough from the bowl and divide into four evenly sized balls.
 Set the balls on a lightly floured surface and coat lightly with more flour.
 Cover with the plastic wrap and kitchen towel and rise for 20 minutes.

 Coat the pizza peel liberally with flour.
 Gently transfer the rolled dough to the peel before adding the toppings.
 Brush the entire surface of the dough with olive oil.
-Sprinkle with za’atar (I use a few tablespoons).
-Top with tomato slices and mozzarella, and more za’atar.
-Spread 3 teaspoons of the za’atar mixture on the dough using the back of the spoon or your fingertips to get an even, thick spread.
-Leave a ½ -inch rim around the edge.
+Mix all but a couple of teaspoons of the za'atar with all but a couple of teaspoons of the oil.
+Spread this mixture over the dough using the back of a spoon or your fingers, leave a ½ -inch rim around the edge.
+Top with tomato slices and mozzarella.
+Coat the perimeter of the dough with the remaining olive oil and dust the top of the pizza with the remaining za'atar.
 Slide the peel under the dough, using two hands (to avoid misshaping the round) to pull the dough onto the floured peel.
 Place on the baking stone and grill (or bake) 5-7 minutes, or until the bottom of the crust is golden and the top is bubbly and golden.

 Repeat the process with each of the four balls of dough.